UAlbany Student Support Team Works to Stop Spread of COVID-19

 Testing is now being conducted at a weekly frequency for all students and employees who are on campus in any capacity.
 The SST plans to continue operation through at least next semester or until they are no longer needed.

-More information on the University’s pooled testing program can be found on its website.
+More information on the University’s pooled surveillance testing program can be found on its website.